How Our Cruise Pricing Data Works

 Coverage

 This mapping aligns with public equity tickers for direct application to investment analysis.
-The dashboard supports brand-level drill-down within each ticker—useful when Royal Caribbean and Celebrity show divergent pricing behavior within the RCL portfolio.
+The dashboard supports brand-level drill-down within each ticker — useful when Royal Caribbean (mass-market) and Celebrity (premium) show divergent pricing behavior within the RCL portfolio.

 Data Processing